acf879/capy-documentation/docs/allocation.md

 ## Consequences

-Capy currently has two allocators:
-- `capy.lasting_allocator`, which you can override by setting `pub const capy_lasting_allocator = ...`
-in your root file, is an allocator used for allocation that last (e.g. a `Button`)
-- `capy.scratch_allocator`, which you can override by setting `pub const capy_scratch_allocator = ...`
-in your root file, is an allocator used for short-lived small allocations (e.g. converting UTF-8 to UTF-16 in order to pass it on to win32)
+Capy currently has only one allocator: `capy.allocator`, which you can override by setting `pub const capy_allocator = ...` in your root file, is an allocator used for all the allocations Capy makes.

-(Note that I'm still wondering about the utility of `capy.scratch_allocator`, so it might be removed later)